EternityForest/LazyMesh/README.md

 Channels are defined by a password, knowing the password allows read and write access.

 Data packets on a channel are Messagepack objects.
 If they are an array, they must by a list of alternating data IDs and values, where data IDs are from a reserved list(TBD).

+## Route numbers

+There are 256 route numbers.
+Every packet has one, and repeaters only repeat if  they have enabled a matching route number.
+By default, everything is sent with route number 0, which is enabled by default.

 ## Transports